Everyone has a different dream.

 How to Keep Massive Cash Reserves:

 Keep at least 3-6 months’ of expenses tucked away into a savings account or high-yield CD.
-I prefer Everbank accounts (aff link), which (at the moment) offers a 1.4 percent savings account rate, for the first six months, with a 1.01 percent APY.
-It pledges to always provide the top 5 percent of yields in the nation.
+I prefer Everbank accounts (aff link), which promises to always provide the top 5 percent of interest rate yields in the nation.
+(At the moment it offers a 1.40 percent interest rate on savings accounts for the first six months, with a 1.01 percent APY.
+That beats the pants off the 0.10 percent that many major banks offer.)

 How can you start accumulating that cash?
 At the risk of sounding repetitive: Earn more, spend less.
 Let’s look at both options.